MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 * For "After a Preview Build or Feature Update is released, defer receiving it for this many days", enter a number up to 14 days.
 * For "Pause Preview Builds or Feature Updates starting" enter date.
 The pause will remain in effect for 35 days from the start date provided.

-Note: To enable installation of Insider Preview builds, the diagnostic level on the device must be set to Level 2 (Enhanced) or higher.
-(Windows 10 Diagnostic and Usage Data is set to Full by default.)
-See [Configure the operating system diagnostic data level](https://docs.microsoft.com/en-us/windows/privacy/configure-windows-diagnostic-data-in-your-organization#configure-the-operating-system-diagnostic-data-level).

-### Set using System Center Confguration Manager
+### Set using System Center Configuration Manager
 Beginning in Configuration Manager version 1802, you can set deferral policies for Windows 10 Insider Preview Builds.
-For more information, see [Integration with Windows Update for Business in Windows 10](https://docs.microsoft.com/en-us/sccm/sum/deploy-use/integrate-windows-update-for-business-windows-10).
 1. In the System Center Configuration Manager console, go to __Software Library > Windows 10 Servicing > Windows Update for Business Policies__.
 2. On the Home tab, in the Create group, select __Create Windows Update for Business Policy__ to open the Create Windows Update for Business Policy Wizard.
 3. On the General page, provide a name and description for the policy.